 Once a year the Netherthong Co-Operative Society had a day outing for staff, committee members and their wives.
 Invariably they went to Blackpool or Bridlington.
 The photograph above was taken in the late 40s/early 50s and include both William and his wife Nellie.
 William is second in from the right on the back row wearing a dark suit.
 The fellow in the front with his hands crossed was Phillip Dixon, who with his wife lived in the house that was the Methodist Chapel at the bottom of Outlane.
 Nellie, with glasses, is just behind Phillip and on her side in the white cardigan, peeping round is Aunt Kathleen, who until her death lived in the big house at the top of New Road with the gable facing onto the War Memorial.
 I have also included two enlargements of the photograph showing William and Nellie in more detail.

-In the 1949 Co-op report , it showed that William was one of the three retiring committee members who were re-elected, which explains why he and Nellie went on the outings, There was no other reference to him.
+In the 1949 Co-op Society report , it recorded that William was one of the three retiring committee members who were re-elected, which explains why he and Nellie went on the outings, There was no other reference to him.
 Haydn had a memory of “stock taking” at the Co – op which he thought took place in the spring – probably in time for the end of the financial year.
 The Co – op closed over the week – end.
 His father seemed to “draw” the drapery every year, and each item , with a price, got listed in a little book – thimbles, reels of cotton, vests, pillow cases, tea cloths, you name it, it was there.
 Then came the calculations ; 20 x 3/6, etc. etc.; half pennies and there may even have been some items priced in farthings.
 Then the adding up!
 Quite a carry on.
 One tried to be accurate but it was tricky adding up the pence.

 Haydn Boothroyd was educated in the village school and has shared some of his memories of his time there.
 “I’ve been reading the School chapter, and Margaret Lax’s account of her years there tallies absolutely with what I recall, with one exception.
 In my day the school garden was a “going concern”, all neat and tidy producing lots of vegetables.
 One lunch time, perhaps in my last year, a group of we lads had been sent to collect pea sticks ( on Miry Lane) and were walking back along Giles Street waving them in the air.
 Later in the afternoon, we were summoned by the Headteacher, Mr. Hinchcliffe, and caned for unseemly conduct and bringing the school into disrepute.